jonathan-bucher/dynamic-stochastic-models/README.md

 # Dynamic and Stochastic Models
 This repository contains projects completed during my dynamic stochastic modeling course (and a few from other classes that had cool math).
-Most of these projects attempt to accurately represent the randomness present in real world predictive tasks, such as the price of a stock, or a firm's optimal advertising budget, to develop sound strategies in the face of uncertain outcomes.
+Most of these projects attempt to accurately represent the randomness present in real world predictive tasks with the aim developing sound strategies in the face of uncertain outcomes.

 ## Projects
 The repository consists of the following projects: